cchdo/exchange/docs/common.rst

   This is a convention often used by the CCHDO to record when changes were made to files

 .. warning::
-  Comments may contain non-ASCII charicters, especially in proper names that may be present with data citation information.
+  Comments may contain UTF-8 encoded code points above U+007F, especially in proper names that may be present with data citation information.
-  If writing your own WHP-exchange reader, ensure that it can handle non-ASCII UTF-8 charicters or have it skip comment lines without trying to read them.
+  If writing your own WHP-exchange reader, ensure that it can handle code points above U+007F or have it skip comment lines without trying to read them.

 .. _parameter and unit lines: